hawkeye217/frigate/docs/docs/frigate/hardware.md

 | YOLOX-Small          | 640        | ~ 16 ms            | ~ 263         |
 | SSDlite MobileNet v2 | 320        | ~ 5 ms             | ~ 1056        |

 Inference speeds may vary depending on the host platform’s CPU performance.
 The above data was measured on an **Intel 13700 CPU**.
-Platforms like Raspberry Pi, x86 hosts, Orange Pi, and other ARM-based SBCs have different levels of processing capability, which will post-processing time and may result in lower FPS.
+Platforms like Raspberry Pi, x86 hosts, Orange Pi, and other ARM-based SBCs have different levels of processing capability, which will increase post-processing time and may result in lower FPS.

 ### Rockchip platform